-On the afternoon of August 15, 1914, Wright was in Chicago working on the design of Midway Gardens when his mistress and two of her children, 8-year-old Martha and 12-year-old John, sat down for lunch on the porch at Taliesin.
+On the afternoon of August 15, 1914, Wright was in Chicago working on the design of Midway Gardens when his mistress and her two children, 8-year-old Martha and 12-year-old John, sat down for lunch on the porch at Taliesin.
 Inside the main dining room, at the other end of a 25-foot-long passageway, Wright’s draftsmen and laborers also gathered around a table to be served lunch by 30-year-old Barbados native Julian Carlton, a handyman and servant who had spent the summer waiting tables and performing housework at Taliesin.
 Carlton’s wife, Gertrude, did most of the cooking.

 As the workers ate their soup inside the dining room, 19-year-old draftsman Herbert Fritz and his table mates noticed something unusual.
 “We heard a swish as though water was thrown through the screen door.
 Then we saw some fluid coming under the door.
 It looked like dishwater.
 It spread out all over the floor,” he recalled.